wp-plugins/updraftplus/readme.txt

 == Changelog ==

 = Development trunk - not yet released/supported =
+* FEATURE: Restoration/migration now copes with a change of table prefix, and asks WordPress to recreate your .htaccess/web.config file
+* FEATURE: Add support for DreamHost DreamObjects (http://dreamhost.com/cloud/dreamobjects/)
+* FEATURE: Polski / Polish (pl_PL) translation: thanks to Bartosz Kaczmarek (barth.kaczmarek@gmail.com)
+* FEATURE: Add expert options to count expected uncompressed backup size, and show/delete active jobs
+* FIX: Inform users of Dropbox tokens which stop working
 * TWEAK: More verbose error reporting from PclZip
+* TWEAK: After database restoration, permalinks are flushed (often helps regenerate .htaccess+web.config files)
+* TWEAK: Database backups now put the options table first, to allow earlier changing of site URL upon migration
 * TWEAK: Show PHP + web server versions in the debug information
 * TWEAK: More sophisticated attempts to get a writable backup directory, and more helpful messages if we can't
-* TWEAK: Some more logging, allowing data-gathering to improve the chances for people with astonishingly slow hosting
+* TWEAK: Some more logging, data-gathering and algorithm-tweaking to especially improve the chances for people with astonishingly slow web hosting, but also tweaks that improve efficiency everywhere, especially for larger backup sets.
-* FIX: Restoration/migration now copes with a change of table prefix
+* TWEAK: Migrator plugin now does search+replace after each table (instead of after them all)
+* TWEAK: Clean up temporary files earlier where safe+possible (can lower disk space requirements)

 = 1.6.2 - 05/11/2013 =
 * FIX: Prevent PHP fatal error on some database restores